cdcarson/bootstrap-project-manager/README.md

 $ grunt <command>:<project-name>
 ```

-### Initialize a project
+### init

 ```
 $ grunt init:foobar
 ```

-This creates the following directories and files:
+This command initializes a new project.
+It creates the following directories and files:

 ```
 - bootstrap-project-manager